 His rationale?
 The analyst sees demand for coronavirus equipment minimizing revenue declines.
 However, given the recent weak sales numbers, this doesn’t appear to have panned out.

 Also, other analysts say that the company still faces several risks, besides continued global economic weakness.

 For one, the company’s potential liabilities from its past use of PFAS (polyfluoroalkyl) substances could hurt it.
 Gordon Haskett’s John Inch believes 3M’s total PFAS liability could top $15 billion.
 Yet all of these negative factors could already be priced into the shares, considering their poor performance in 2019, even as the S&P 500 made new highs.

 3M Is a Long-Term Buy at Today’s Prices

 Weighing opportunities against risk, 3M at first glance doesn’t look like a strong buy.
 Despite respirator masks flying off shelves, 3M’s potential revenue from them isn’t exactly a needle-mover.
-Factoring in recent risks like coronavirus, along with past issues such as weak sales growth and PFAS liabilities, investors should be cautious.
+Sales continue to be affected by the coronavirus.
+Past issues, such as PFAS liabilities, could still be in play.
+In short, investors should be cautious.

-Yet much of these issues could already be priced into the shares.
-Investors can buy beaten-down 3M stock now, and start collecting an above-average dividend yield.
-As markets rebound, the stock could head towards its prior level of around $175 per share.
+Yet these concerns could already be priced into shares.
+Investors can buy reasonably-priced 3M stock now, and start collecting an above-average dividend yield.
+As markets rebound, the stock could continue trending higher, perhaps retracing its past 52-week high of $187.72 per share.

 In short, consider 3M a safe harbor with the potential to move higher as markets recover.
-At today’s prices, its shares may now be a good opportunity for shrewd investors.
+At today’s prices, its shares may still be a lower-risk opportunity with upside potential.